 Kia ora koutou katoa,

-2020 was a big milestone for the Public Service.
-Minister Hipkins introduced the Public Service Act, which is improving the way we deliver public services to New Zealand.
+2020 was a big year for the Public Service – and not just because of COVID-19.
+In August Minister Hipkins introduced the Public Service Act, which is improving the way we deliver public services to New Zealanders.